bfritz/homelab-bootstrap/README.md

 [k0s] controller node for Raspberry Pi 4.
 Intended as foundation for controllers that will be provisioned with [k0sctl].

-### k0s-worker

-Image for x86_64 machines that will be provisioned to run the [k0s] distribution of Kubernetes.
-Intended as the foundation for kubernetes worker nodes that will be provisioned with [k0sctl].

 ## Prior Art and Inspiration